35 time saving tips

 23. Use accounting software

-Even better - get an accountant that provides it free of charge in the monthly package - like we do, so you can access your financial information in real time 24/7.
+Even better - get an accountant that provides it free of charge in a monthly package, so you can access your financial information in real time 24/7.

 24. Keep an organised workspace